 The museum hosts a variety of educational programs, music performances, workshops, lectures, films, and community events throughout the year.
 For a listing of museum events, check out our museum events calendar.

-There are several different levels of museum membership – students/seniors, individuals, couples, family, corporate/business, and Sustaining Friends of 1927.
-Benefits include unlimited museum visits during your membership year, 10% discount in The Museum Store, one-day passes to share with others, and special email notification of events, sales, etc. We also offer Smithsonian membership.
+There are several different levels of museum membership – students, seniors, individuals, couples, and family.
+Benefits include unlimited museum visits during your membership year, discount in The Museum Store, one-day passes to share with others, and special email notification of events, sales, and more.
 For more information about museum membership or to become a member, go to our Membership page.

 The Birthplace of Country Music Museum is located in Historic Downtown Bristol, Tennessee/Virginia.
 There are a variety of restaurants along nearby State Street and the neighboring side streets – from barbecue and burgers to bistro food and Italian, all within walking distance of the museum.
 A full listing and details for the downtown restaurants can be found on the Believe in Bristol website: www.believeinbristol.org.
 The Bristol Convention and Visitors Bureau has a listing of local hotels, motels, and camping sites.

 We do not offer an AAA discount.